verysure/kcgroup/README.md

 -   Use the special element `<clear />` I created to clear issues with floating images.
 -   You may edit online at github directly.
 Github supports markdown language by default so you could preview how it looks.
 -   If you are familiar with `git`, you could also edit locally and push the changes to the repository.
+See [github tutorial][5] for more information.